The Dome at America's Center: Football returns with the BattleHawks

 On November 27, 2018, sources confirmed plans by the new XFL to place one of their 8 teams in St. Louis, whose five home games would be played in the Dome during the league's inaugural season in 2020.
 This marked the first time professional football had been played in St. Louis since the loss of the Rams.
 Officials at the Dome also confirmed they had previously been in talks with the former Alliance of American Football, but had to turn down hosting a team due to scheduling conflicts in spring of 2019 (the AAF ended up shutting down before its season was completed).
 A busy season for the Dome, including hosting a Boat Show, a Monster Jam event, a Garth Brooks concert, and an AMA Supercross Championship event, meant that the Dome did not have five open weekends to host football games.
 This left an opening for the XFL to fill, which began play in spring 2020.

 On December 5, 2018, at a press conference at MetLife Stadium, Oliver Luck, the then-CEO and Commissioner of the XFL, announced that St. Louis had been awarded a team.
-The Dome is one of two XFL venues with a roof.
+The Dome was one of two XFL venues with a roof.
 Along with the Alamodome, Camping World Stadium, Cashman Field and Lumen Field, it is one of five XFL venues in a downtown city center.

 On December 10, 2018, news outlets released the agreement between the league and the St. Louis Convention and Visitors Commission.
 The XFL pay a $300,000 deposit and $100,000 for every game played in the Dome.
 The XFL receives 100% of ticket revenue, and the CVC receives 100% of concessions and catering revenue.
 This contract was signed for three seasons.

 The first XFL game at the Dome was held on Sunday, February 23, 2020, when the BattleHawks defeated the New York Guardians by a score of 29–9.
 Opening Day attendance was the highest in the XFL at 29,554.